Creamy Homemade Coleslaw

 Summer entertaining is my favorite entertaining.
 Family and friends gathered around the backyard table and fire pit, a tub of ice-chilled drinks, music and twinkle lights, plus tasty food from the grill.
 I absolutely love it!

 Of course, for times such as these, I always have a few good salad recipes up my sleeve.
 When it comes to Creamy Coleslaw, I think this is the best coleslaw recipe.
 It’s quick and easy to make, and even works great if you want to make it ahead of time.
-Serve it alongside my famous Beer Can Chicken, these crazy-good Margarita Grilled Shrimp, or delicious easy Grilled Pork Chops!
+Serve it alongside these crazy-good Margarita Grilled Shrimp, or delicious easy Grilled Pork Chops!

 What is Coleslaw?